The 16 full-time faculty members of the Department of Journalism are leaders in journalism education, research and practice.

-As Director of the Magazine sequence, Professor Stains teaches courses in magazine writing, editing and design.
+Professor Stains teaches courses in magazine writing, editing and design.
 He has more than 20 years’ experience in the magazine industry, and has worked in various capacities for The New York Times Magazine, The Washington Post, Rolling Stone, Worth, GQ, USA Weekend, This Old House Magazine, Sports Illustrated, AARP Magazine, Better Homes & Gardens, Money, Philadelphia Magazine, Child, Men’s Health and Best Life.
 Read Professor Stain’s full profile.

 Lori L. Tharps teaches or has taught the following classes at Temple: Magazine Writing, Magazine Editing, Race and Racism in the News and Ripped from the Headlines: Using Journalism Tools to Create Fiction.
 She likes to write stories about race, identity and pop culture.
 Prior to joining the faculty at Temple, Tharps was a magazine writer and editor, working on staff at Vibe magazine and Entertainment Weekly before embarking on a freelance career.
 She is the author of two award-winning non-fiction books, Hair Story: Untangling the Roots of Black Hair in America and Kinky Gazpacho: Life, Love & Spain and the novel, Substitute Me.
 Read Prof. Tharps’s full profile.

-She teaches broadcast and media studies courses including, Radio News Reporting, Experimental Journalism, and the online course Race and Racism in the News.
+Professor Turner teaches broadcast and media studies courses including, Radio News Reporting, Experimental Journalism, and the online course Race and Racism in the News.
 Her research interests include news content development using and for various technologies, and media criticism with an emphasis on race issues.
 Before joining the Temple faculty, she was the press secretary to then-Philadelphia Mayor Edward Rendell.
 She has extensive experience as a radio journalist and talk radio interviewer having worked in such markets as Philadelphia, Cincinnati, and New Brunswick, NJ.
 Read Professor Turner’s full profile.

 Professor Viola teaches courses in broadcast news writing, TV news reporting and journalism law.
 She has many years experience in TV news reporting.
 She began her journalism career in print, as a reporter for the Germantown Courier.
 Later she worked as a writer for KYW-TV Eyewitness News (now CBS-3), then became the Associate Producer of the first Ten O’Clock News in this market at Fox-29.
 While at Fox-29 she was part of the team that expanded the evening broadcast to one hour, and produced a weekend news show.
 She was part of the Emmy-Award-winning team that covered the fire at the Meridian Building, one of the worst fires in Philadelphia history.
 Read Professor Viola’s full profile.